-Admission to the University of Louisiana Monroe Cumulative GPA $\geq 2.5$ Corrected/Selective GPA $\geq 2.7$ A grade of "C" or higher in all required math, chemistry, biology courses Prerequisites complete following summer semester prior to the beginning of the professional program (with approval from the Program Director, student may be allowed to complete a prerequisite course during the first year of the professional program) Official transcripts from all universities attended other than ULM Application to MLS Professional Program (must be electronically completed) with handwritten (electronic) signature Signed Academic Standards, Essential Functions, and Practice Requirements signature form MLS Application Fee receipt for \$50 from La Capital Federal Credit Union located on the ULM campus.
+, 01111 ents.
+Be not metade the ensemble with your approaches Admission to the University of Louisiana Monroe Cumulative GPA $\geq 2.5$ Corrected/Selective GPA $\geq 2.7$ A grade of "C" or higher in all required math, chemistry, biology courses Prerequisites complete following summer semester prior to the beginning of the professional program (with approval from the Program Director, student may be allowed to complete a prerequisite course during the first year of the professional program) Official transcripts from all universities attended other than ULM with handwritten (electronic) signature Signed Academic Standards, Essential Functions, and Practice Requirements signature form Signed Background Check/Drug Screen release form.
+You will not complete a Background Check/Drug Screen until you are admitted into the MLS Professional Program.
+MLS Application Fee receipt for \$50 from La Capital Federal Credit Union located on the ULM campus.
 Ensure that your payment is for the Medical Laboratory Science application fee, Account # 517490 .
 The application fee is non-refundable.
-Fall 2024 application deadline: Priority Deadline: May 1 2024

-Admission is based on competitive selective admission criteria.
+Fall 2025 application deadline: Priority Deadline: May 1, 2025 Admission is based on competitive selective admission criteria.
 The completion and submission of the application packet does not guarantee admission into the ULM MLS professional program.